asalyga/AleeksAI_SC2/README.md

 # AleeksAI_SC2
-Learning AI for starcraft2 written in Python and BurnySC2 API
+Starcraft2 Ai written in Python and BurnySC2 API